codemis/Struts-PHP-Templating-Engine/readme.md

   1. The settings are pulled and parsed from the YAML file using the [PHP SPYC Class](http://code.google.com/p/spyc/) located in the engine directory.
   2. Once parsed,  the page and settings is determined by the url.
 So if you visited http://localhost/example-directory/example.html, the engine will:
     * Set page settings from **'example-directory/example'** in the site.yml.
-    * Include the PHP file in code/pages/example-directory/example.php if it exists.
+    * Include the PHP file in code/pages/example-directory/example.php or code/pages/example-directory/example/index.php if the the page setting **landing_page** is TRUE.
     * Include the page content from the file in design/pages/example-directory/example.html, or design/pages/example-directory/example/index.html if the the page setting **landing_page** is TRUE.
   3. If there are no settings,  it will default to the global settings.
   4. If caching is enabled, and the page has been loaded before, then it will feed the user that page, else it will continue.